 The property owner has 30 days to pay the penalty or file an appeal with the state’s Pollution Control Hearings Board.

-Visit our website for additional information about this incident and photos.
+Visit our spills incidents website for additional information and see photos of this incident .